syncfusion-content/uwp-docs/uwp/SfCalendar/Month-Navigation.md

 {% endtabs %}

-## Notifying the previous button click
+## Notifying the Previous Button Click

 `PreviousScrollButtonClicked` event is fired when the previous button is clicked.